mectx02/msi-ml/README.md

 ## Requirements
-While theoretically this would work under Windows, I haven't tried it since this seems to be mostly a Linux issue.
-Windows already has MSI's Mystic Light software - I would recommend using that first (although it's not great, imo) before attempting to use this.
+This is Linux software, developed by a Linux user, for other Linux users with MysticLight-capable keyboards.
+If you are wanting to use this under Windows, sorry; MSI provdes a first-party utility.
+You should go use that.

-Secondly, you should have a C compiler (such as GCC) and the Hidapi library installed from your package manager (or built from source - you don't have to install it from your package manager.).
+In terms of installation, you should have a C compiler (such as GCC) and the Hidapi library installed from your package manager (or built from source - you don't have to install it from your package manager.).

 ## Installation
 Just call `make`, then `sudo make install`.
 It's literally that simple (as long as you have the appropriate pre-requisites installed for this to work.

+`make install` copies the program over to the `/usr/bin/` directory, and then installes a rules package that allows for using the utility without elevated privilages. (udev likes to complain a lot.
+Which is good, but not under this circumstance.)

 ## Usage